-\$5.1 The voting members of the Court shall be seven students in good academic standing.
+- \$5.1 The voting members of the Court shall be seven students in good academic standing.
 A Chief Justice shall be elected by all students, in the spring semester for the upcoming term of the Court.
-The remaining student members shall be elected as follows: two at-large Justices from the third year class elected by the entire third year class, two at-large justices from the second year class elected by the entire second year class, and one Justice from each section of the first year class to be elected by their respective sections.
-The two first year members shall be elected within one month after the beginning of the fall semester; they shall become members of the Court as soon as they are elected.
+The remaining student members shall be elected as follows: two at-large Justices from the third-year class elected by the entire third-year class, two at-large justices from the second-year class elected by the entire second-year class, and one Justice from each section of the first-year class to be elected by their respective sections.
+The two first-year members shall be elected within one month after the beginning of the fall semester; they shall become members of the Court as soon as they are elected.
 The remaining members shall be elected in the spring semester for the upcoming term of the Court.

-- §5.2 If during a term of the Court the position of Chief Justice becomes vacant, the remaining members of the Court shall select from among themselves a Chief Justice; the new Chief Justice shall then fill the vacancy on the Court by appointing any student in good academic standing, provided however that this appointment shall be approved by a majority of the Student Bar Association's elected officers.
+If no eligible person runs for Chief Justice during the spring semester elections, the remaining members of the Court shall select from among themselves a Chief Justice prior to the beginning of the summer term. - §5.2 If during a term of the Court the position of Chief Justice becomes vacant, the remaining members of the Court shall select from among themselves a Chief Justice; the new Chief Justice shall then fill the vacancy on the Court by appointing any student in good academic standing, provided however that this appointment shall be approved by a majority of the Student Bar Association's elected officers.
 Any other vacancy on the Court shall be filled by the Chief Justice's appointing a student in good academic standing who is in the student group which originally elected the member whose position has become vacant, provided however that this appointment shall be approved by a majority of the Student Bar Association's elected officers - §5.3 A member of the faculty, appointed by the Dean, shall serve as a nonvoting member of the Court.
-That faculty member shall (a) provide advice, recommendations, or other assistance as he may deem necessary or desirable, (b) rule on motions and objections made during proceedings of the Court, and (c) preserve all records of the Court in connection with questions about violations of the Code. - §5.4 The Chief Justice shall (a) preside over all meetings of the Court, (b) act as the chief administrative officer of the Court, and (c) only vote to break a tie. - §5.5 The Prosecutor is an officer of the Court who is the representative of the law students in investigating, presenting, and prosecuting alleged violations of the Code.
-The Prosecutor shall be a third year law student in good standing elected by the student body at large. - §5.6 The Assistant Prosecutor is an officer of the Court who assists the Prosecutor in investigating, presenting, and prosecuting violations of the Code.
-The Assistant Prosecutor shall be a second or third year law student in good standing elected by the student body at large. - §5.7 The Defense Counsel is an officer of the Court who is selected by a suspected violator to assist in his defense.
-A suspected violator may select as Defense Counsel either one attorney licensed to practice law in Alabama or a maximum of two second or third year law students.
-The alleged violator shall be entitled to proceed pro se.
+That faculty member shall (a) provide advice, recommendations, or other assistance as deemed necessary or desirable, (b) rule on motions and objections made during proceedings of the Court, and (c) preserve all records of the Court in connection with questions about violations of the Code. - §5.4 The Chief Justice shall (a) preside over all meetings of the Court, (b) act as the chief administrative officer of the Court, and (c) only vote to break a tie.